johan12345/CarND-Object-Detection-Project/writeup.md

  ```

 The training results improved slightly, but the training loss was still significantly above 1.
 The jumps in the
-training loss curve are a sign of too high learning rates and/or too small batch sizes.
+training loss curve are a sign of too high learning rates and/or too little regularization, such as too small batch
+sizes.

 ##### 2. increase batch size to 4

 In this run, I increased the batch size from 2 to 4, which is the maximum that fits into my 8 GB GPU memory.
 The training loss curves initially showed significantly better values, but later started to jump again, so I cancelled
-the training run.
+the training run before completion.

 ##### 3. decrease learning rate to 0.02